devotional

 Devotional

 David didn't ask God for protection.
 He didn't ask for provision.
-He asked God to look at the parts of himself he'd been hiding — and to not look away.
-It's six words.
-It takes three seconds.
-And it might be the scariest thing you'll ever say to God.
+He asked God to look at the parts of himself he'd been hiding, and to not look away.
+Six words.
+Three seconds.
+The kind of prayer you don't pray casually once you understand what you're saying.

 devotional prayer Psalm 139